rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/cisco_ssm_onprem_account.md

 ## Vulnerable Application

-This module exploits an account takeover vulnerability in Cisco SSM On-Prem <= 8-202206 (CVE-2024-20419), by changing the password of the admin user.
+This module exploits an improper access control vulnerability in Cisco Smart Software Manager (SSM) On-Prem <= 8-202206 (CVE-2024-20419), by changing the password of the admin user.

 The vendor published an advisory [here] (https://sec.cloudapps.cisco.com/security/center/content/CiscoSecurityAdvisory/cisco-sa-cssm-auth-sLw3uhUy).
 The original research blog